-It first became clear that this election was going to be different from previous ones by the surprisingly big popularity of candidates perceived as “anti-establishment”.
+It first became clear that this election was going to be different from previous ones by the surprisingly big popularity of candidates who people perceived as “anti-establishment”.

 On the Republican side, Donald Trump started out with small poll numbers but quickly established himself as the front-runner in the primaries—a position he held all the way to the Republican National Convention in July.

 On the Democratic side, Hillary Clinton started the race as a big favorite but ended up having to fight for her nomination against Bernie Sanders, who was the “anti-establishment” candidate in the Democratic primaries.
 Sanders surprised voters and pundits by closing a 50% gap in the polls and gave Clinton a very hard time throughout the primary season.
 Unlike Trump, Sanders didn’t get the Democratic nomination, but his popularity is likely to have a significant effect on the election outcome.
 Despite being out of the race, he is still campaigning for Clinton and against Trump.
 He also managed to shift some of Clinton’s positions on important issues like healthcare, education, and campaign financing.